le717/Blocks/Documentation/Tutorial.md

  F  F  F  F  F  F  F  F  F  F  F  F  F
 ```

-Just for fun, we'll add a few Blocked Walls and a Cube in the layout to make this level a bit less sparse...
+Just for fun, we will add a few Blocked Walls and a Cube in the layout to make this level a bit less sparse...

 ```
  F  F BW BW BW BW  F  F BW  F BW  F BW